holidayextras/culture/cd-flow.md

 The majority of the automated steps documented below will be handled by our CI setup detail in the [CI Best Practices](ci-best-practices.md).

+The process below details what process we are aiming for across the group.

 ## Planning

 1. Discussion with product owner regarding requirements.